 This extension was completed around 1650 by a second square tower, thus giving its harmony to the entire construction.
 Dry moats surround the buildings to the east, south and west, while the northern part, now dried up, was at the time occupied by swamps.
 A crenellated enclosure, with a round path and flanked by Bartizans, defends the entire building.

 The housing was surmounted by garrets, three doubles in the North and two singles at midday; There is one left on the south façade and then Gageac was forgotten.

 In the nineteenth century, buildings in poor condition were restored with modern techniques, the main staircase was doubled in volume and the distribution of interior parts transformed.

 It is listed under historic monuments by order of 27 September 1948.

 Today the castle of GAGEAC is open to the public, the visit is commented.

 guided tour 6.00€ per person over 12 years old

 Dates and Times

-OPEN from 4 July to European Heritage Days
+OPEN from the 1st Sunday in July to the European Heritage Days

 From 10.30 am to 7.00 pm